 - Reasonable adaptability to typical builder practices

-Draft requirements were published for public review and comment, and responses were viewed through this framework.
+The initial (Rev. 01) draft requirements were published for public review and comment, and responses were viewed through this framework.
 In response to these comments multiple changes were made to the final requirements.
 Interested parties can review DOE's responses to public comments.